zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-setup.md

 We can now add Kendo, and any other third-party libraries we are going to use, to the pages.
 The Music Store uses the **Views\Shared\_Layout.cshtml** master page, so we will add Kendo here.
-We need to make sure that Kendo’s JavaScript files come after jQuery.
+We need to make sure that Kendo's JavaScript files come after jQuery.
 For styling, we include **kendo.common.min.css**, plus one of the Kendo UI Themes.
 In this example we are using **kendo.default.min.css**, which is the Default theme.